pmccarthy/architecture/rfcs/0000-rlp-status.md

 followed by the _"Enforced"_ type.
 This particular order can be explained by considering the lack of service reporting, without proper reporting mechanisms in place from the Kuadrant services, it might be challenging to report the _Enforced_ status type immediately.
 However, it could be done only relying on Reconciliation events.
+* This option WILL include the Gateway API upstream [PolicyAncestorStatus](https://github.com/youngnick/gateway-api/blob/main/geps/gep-713.md#standard-status-struct) in order to help with broader consistency and discoverability of the policy precedence.

 # Drawbacks
 [drawbacks]: #drawbacks